jsfiveash/asm-website/README.md

   * Add the file, the new archeology of the month pdf (add an additional description for more details or to help you remember the changes made)
   * Click commit changes

+  ## Google Event
+  * Google Calendar JohnFiveash@marylandarcheology
+  * Create event
+  * Make sure it is on ASM Calendar